The Shaggs: 1965–1968: Formation and first years

 Austin withdrew his daughters from school, bought them instruments and arranged for them to receive music and vocal lessons.
 He named them the Shaggs after the shag hairstyle, which was popular at the time, and in reference to the 1959 film The Shaggy Dog.
 He designed their schedule, with several hours of calisthenics and band practice every day.
 The sisters had no interest in becoming musicians and did not enjoy the rehearsals.
 Dot later said: "[Our father] was stubborn and he could be temperamental.
 He directed.
 We obeyed.
 Or did our best."
-They sometimes went to the lake when their father was out, then arranged their instruments to appear as if they had been practicing.
+Although Austin oversaw their rehearsals, he left the songwriting to the girls.
+Dot said later she would have been happier writing only lyrics.
+The girls sometimes went to the lake when Austin was out, then arranged their instruments to appear as if they had been practicing.

 The Shaggs made their first public performance at a talent show in Exeter in 1968, which was met with mockery.
 Following a performance at a local nursing home, Austin arranged for the Shaggs to play at the Fremont town hall every weekend, joined sometimes by their brothers Austin III and Robert on percussion and drums.
+Their mother sold snacks.
 The shows attracted up to a hundred adolescents, who would heckle and throw junk.
 Rumors spread about the girls' controlling father, and Dot said Rachel, who attended high school, was bullied.
 The sisters felt they were poor musicians and found the performances embarrassing.
 Footage of one concert emerged in 2015, with the Shaggs playing from handwritten charts and performing rudimentary choreography.